In the beginning I read and read and read until I read for a BA in English Literature and Language at Wadham College, Oxford University.

 After Oxford I felt like a half formed thing.

 I then went on to train as a director at Drama Centre London/Central St Martins and developed my theatre practice in relation to the work of Stanislavsky, Strasberg, Meisner, Malmgren, Hagen, Adler and other key performance practitioners.
 The training is actor focused - the actor and director share an intimacy, or ‘language’ that permits a certain intensity of experience in the rehearsal room; it's an influence that creeps into my rehearsal room still today.
 The training was systematically rigorous and rigorous about systems; it had its limitations and I wanted to go off and explore something less coherent, more curious, more disparate …

 Teaching at RCSSD

 My exploration lead me to … another institution.
 I worked as a visiting director and lecturer on the MA (Classical) Acting at Royal Central School of Speech and Drama for a number of years co-directing postgraduate students in classical texts - particularly Shakespearean drama.
+Here’s me directing on the set of a production of Much Ado About Nothing - one of the many Shakespeare texts I directed here.
 As an emerging director I developed a real sense of stagecraft as I worked on these large, ensemble company pieces.
 Working with Shakespeare’s texts totally freed my practice up (contrary to all my expectations) and I found that kicking off the ache of naturalism and the subterfuges of subtext liberating.
 My approach in the rehearsal room became more improvised, more intuitive.
 Direct address means that an actor looks straight back at you when you share that space with them - the relationship between myself and the performers changed again.